 To maximise the effectiveness of an Individual Learning Plan (ILP), involving students in the planning process is critical.
 Beginning in middle school and continuing throughout high school, students are encouraged to regularly engage with their ILP, this review and update should occur more than once annually, ideally at least twice each school year, and during key transition periods.

-An ILP is not merely a static repository of data; it dynamically maps an academic journey that aligns with each student's unique needs and learning goals.
+An ILP is not merely a static repository of data; it dynamically maps an academic process that aligns with each student's unique needs and learning goals.
 Through this process, students learn to set personal and academic goals, make informed decisions, and hone the self-advocacy skills that form the backbone of lifelong learning.

 How do Individual Learning Plans develop self-directed learning skills?